muzakiso/mywebhexo/readme.md

 * A clean and simple layout.
 * Syntax highlighting for code snippets.
 * A blog section that shows my technical blogs.
+* It can be easily customized with custom CSS and JavaScript.

 I hope you will like it.
 If you have any questions or suggestions, please let me know.